ruby/debug/README.md

 ```

 It runs target.rb and accept debugger connection within UNIX domain socket.
-The debuggee process waits for debugger connection at the beggining of `target.rb` like that:
+The debuggee process waits for debugger connection at the beginning of `target.rb` like that:

 ```
 $ rdbg -O ~/src/rb/target.rb